-At the end of summer we told you all about a new initiative of the National Brain Tumor Society called the Clinical Trial Endpoints Initiative.
+At the end of summer we told you all about a new initiative of the National Brain Tumor Society called the Clinical Trial Endpoints Initiative, which aims to jumpstart brain tumor treatment development.

 At the time we were just getting back from an extremely fruitful meeting with the U.S. Food & Drug Administration (FDA), which set the stage for two upcoming workshops with representatives from the FDA, other brain tumor nonprofits and organizations, prominent neuro-oncologists, and executives from the biopharmaceutical industry.